TransparentHealth/django-monfhir/README.md

     url(r'^monfhir/', include('monfhir.urls')),

+If you want to use oauth2, you need to be running hhs_oauth_server and then inlcude the urls like so:

+    url(r'^monfhir/', include('monfhir.oauth2_urls')),

-Create your database tables.
+Create your database tables by running migratre

     python manage.py migrate

+You must add ther resoutrces and interaction types you wish to support.
+This can be achieved via the Django admin.
-Support a couple resource types by adding them in the admin or using the following command to activate `Practitioner` and `Organization`.
+You can alSupport a couple resource types by adding them in the admin or using the following command to activate `Practitioner` and `Organization`.
 (You can also do this sort of thing via the Django admin.)

     python manage.py loaddata [your download path]/django-monfhir/monfhir/fixtures/provider-directory-resources.json

 Use the APIs.
 Visit http://127.0.0.1:8000/monfhir/hello to verify the installation.